CesiumGS/3d-tiles/Styling/README.md

 ${color} === Color('#FFFFFF')
 ```

-Variables can also be substituted inside strings, for example:
+Variables can also be substituted inside strings defined with back-ticks, for example:
 ```
 feature : {
     order : 1,